natareo/assembly-workshop-2021/_episodes/07-arvo-2--vanes.md

 ### `%ames`, A Network

-In a sense, `%ames` is the operative definition of an urbit on the network.
+In a sense, `%ames` is the operative definition of an Urbit ship on the network.
 That is, from outside of one's own urbit, the only specification that must be hewed to is that `%ames` behaves a certain way in response to events.
-TODO
+(Of course, without a fully operational ship behind the `%ames` receiver not much would happen.)

 `%ames` implements a system expecting—and delivering—guaranteed one-time delivery.
-This derives from an observation by \citeauthor{Yarvin2016}~in the Whitepaper:
+This derives from an observation in the Whitepaper:

 > There is a categorical difference between a bus, which transports commands, and a network, which transports packets.
 You can drop a packet but not a command; a packet is a fact and a command is an order.
 To send commands over a wire is unforgivable: you’ve turned your network into a bus.
 Buses are great, but networks are magic.
 >